sitamgithub-MSIT/DSA-Solution/Arrays Part-I/maximum-subarray.md

         """
         Finds the maximum sum of a subarray within the given list of integers.

-        Parameters:
+        Args:
-        - nums (List[int]): The list of integers.
+            nums (List[int]): The list of integers.

         Returns:
-        - int: The maximum sum of a subarray.
+            int: The maximum sum of a subarray.
         """
         # Initialize local_max and global_max to the first element of the list
         local_max = nums[0]
         global_max = nums[0]